-In his efforts to sell a furnished apartment building, REALTOR® A, the listing broker, used newspaper advertising describing the property, including such phrases as “modern furnishings . . . most units newly equipped with ranges and refrigerators . . . excellent earnings record.”
-Buyer B saw the ad, called REALTOR® A, was shown the property, signed an offer to buy, and wrote a check for a deposit.
-A few days later, he made a more careful inspection of the property and its earnings statements, and ﬁled a complaint against REALTOR® A with the Board of REALTORS® charging misleading and exaggerated advertising.
+In his efforts to sell a furnished apartment building, REALTOR® A, the listing broker, used advertising describing the property, including such phrases as “modern updates . . . most units have new appliances . . . excellent earnings record.”
+Buyer B saw the ad, called REALTOR® A, was shown three nicely appointed units on the property, signed an offer to buy, and wrote a check for a deposit.
+A few days later, he made a more careful inspection of the property and its earnings statements, and filed a complaint against REALTOR® A with the Association of REALTORS® charging misleading and exaggerated advertising.

-The complaint was referred to the Grievance Committee which, after its review and evaluation, referred it to the Secretary directing that a hearing be scheduled before a Hearing Panel of the Professional Standards Committee.
+The complaint was referred to the Grievance Committee which, after its review and evaluation, referred it to the Professional Standards Administrator directing that a hearing be scheduled before a Hearing Panel of the Professional Standards Committee.

-His second, and more thorough, inspection revealed that the three apartments shown to him were the only apartments in the building with modern furnishings; the other nine had unattractive, badly worn and outmoded furnishings, with kitchen ranges and refrigerators more than ten years old.
-Moreover, he said, the earnings record of the building, which by ordinary standards was satisfactory for the two years immediately preceding, had shown high vacancy and a loss in two of the ten years of the building’s life, had shown a deﬁnitely low return in three years, and had never shown an earnings record that could be described as “excellent”.
+His second, and more thorough, inspection revealed that the three apartments shown to him were the only apartments in the building that were updated; the other nine were badly in need of renovation.
+Moreover, he said, the earnings record of the building, which by ordinary standards was satisfactory for the two years immediately preceding, had shown high vacancy and a loss in two of the ten years of the building’s life, had shown a definitely low return in three years, and had never shown an earnings record that could be described as “excellent”.

-Responding to Buyer B’s speciﬁcs, REALTOR® A pointed out that the complaint did not charge him with misrepresenting anything in his oral statements to Buyer B; that the complaint, therefore, was based solely on his advertisement which he felt did not depart from accepted standards in advertising; that since the building was about ten years old, he felt free to say that all of its features, including the furnishings, were “modern”; that when he stated “most units newly equipped with ranges and refrigerators” he based that, too, on the fact that the building was about ten years old; and that, in his opinion, the earnings record of the building for its entire operating life, since it had shown a loss in only two of its ten years, could reasonably be described as “excellent”.
+Responding to Buyer B’s specifics, REALTOR® A pointed out that the complaint did not charge him with misrepresenting anything in his oral statements to Buyer B; that the complaint, therefore, was based solely on his advertisement which he felt did not depart from accepted standards in advertising.
+Since the building was about ten years old, he felt free to say that all of its units were “modern”, and that when he stated “most units have new appliances,” he based that, too, on the fact that the building was about ten years old.
+Finally, in his opinion, the earnings record of the building for its entire operating life, since it had shown a loss in only two of its ten years, could reasonably be described as “excellent”.

-Questioning of REALTOR® A revealed that the three apartments shown to Buyer B were, in fact, furnished with better and more modern furniture than the other nine apartments, and that these three were the only apartments in which the original ranges and refrigerators had been replaced.
+Questioning of REALTOR® A revealed that the three apartments shown to Buyer B were, in fact, the only renovated units in the building, and that these three were the only apartments in which the original appliances had been replaced.
 REALTOR® A’s comment on this was, “Naturally, in showing the building, I directed attention to the most attractive features.
 This is just ordinary competence in selling.”